-The Panel is convinced that the Respondent had the Trademark of the Complainant in mind when registering and subsequently using the disputed domain name.
-The Panel concludes that the disputed domain name is being used for the purpose of misleading Internet users.
-There is no evidence whatsoever of a bona fide offering of goods.
+The Panel concludes that the Respondent had the Trademark of the Complainant in mind when registering and using the disputed domain name.

+Given the above, the Panel finds that the disputed domain name is not being used for a bona fide offering of goods or services.